 Her practice contemplates different materials and approaches depending on the subject matter and the project.
 Therefore, figuration, conceptualisation, abstraction, text, painting, sculpture, photography are all - possible -resulting outputs.

 The work supports the idea of art being a shelter or safe place.
 Somewhere to return and reflect.
 Where quietness, intimacy, contemplation and delicacy aim to bring protection and freedom.
 A motherly act of care and embrace.

 Matete Martini, Roses, 2020

 Matete, urged on by the wish of re-analysing her relationship with the photographic medium, shares with us a tale made of cavities, explosions, solitude, love scenes and sexual encounters.
-The subjects of her compositions, herbs and fungi, become the medium of these experiments in photography/photographic experiments.
+The subjects of her compositions, herbs and fungi, become the medium of these experiments.

-Matete’s visceral fascination with herbs and fungi originates from their shapes and their existence within everyday life situations and memories.
+Matete’s visceral fascination with natural elements originates from the still life and everyday life situations.
 It is, in fact, within a context of an intimate dinner that some of these works were conceived.

 “After a dinner with Margarita”...“I had to photograph them (the natural elements)”, “I had to find a way to incorporate them into my practice”.

 This comes as no surprise when considering her previous work.
-For example, in -Cassandra, 2020- the artist creates an illusion of movement in the canvas through the almost chirurgic process of repetition of the same subject, as well as an analysis of the frames -again- to represent this motion.
-Yet, beyond the themes, inspirations, connections and technical aspects of her work, Matete is capable of arousing the curiosity of the viewer with her signature strong black lines and use of bold colours.
+For example, in -Cassandra, 2020- the movement in the canvas is almost chirurgic, the process of repetition and the analysis of the frames comes back to represent motion.

 Folding the Visible